NexGen Fast Facts

-You can sign up on site or fill out this form [PDF: 3.28 MB] with your child's name and date of birth.
+Sign up on site or fill out this form [PDF: 3.28 MB] with your child's name and date of birth.
 Include your address and email and we’ll send you invitations to NexGen programs.
-If your child is under 13, a parent or guardian needs to sign the form.
+For children under 13, a parent or guardian signature is required.

 I lost my card!

 No problem.
 Call the Education Department (323 857-6512), email firstname.lastname@example.org, or get a new card at the Boone Children's Gallery.

 That’s okay!
 NexGen wants all children to feel welcome and a part of LACMA.
 Everyone is invited to join.

 Ask your parent or guardian—but kids ages 13 and older are allowed to be at the museum by themselves.
 Bring your friends!

 - Parking: the easiest parking for families is in the underground Pritzker Parking Garage on 6th Street at Ogden ($12) or street parking on 6th Street where the meters are free on Sundays!

 - Eating: Keep your energy up with lunch or a snack outside on the plaza or in the park.
 The LACMA Café has a kid’s menu.

 - Bathroom breaks: The best bathrooms for families are in the Ahmanson Building 1st level and the plaza-level Art of the Americas Building.

 - Tickets: NexGen members pick up their free tickets at any box office.